Resorts with Great Food and Self-catering Accommodation in the Lomaiviti Islands

 One of the Lomaiviti Islands’ high-end resorts, Toberua Island Resort is set on a private island with four styles of bure.
 The Tropical, Deluxe and Premium Bures are set on the waterfront, providing contemporary accommodation for couples and families.
 The Lagilagi Villa is more suitable for large groups.
 While there is an a la carte menu, most guests choose the gourmet meal plan including a tropical and cooked breakfast, three-course lunch and four-course dinner.
 Activities for foodies include fishing and coconut demonstrations.

-Check Toberua Island Resort out!
+Check Toberua Island Resort out:

 5. Wakaya Club & Spa

 The most luxurious option in the Lomaivitis is the Wakaya Club & Spa set on its own private island.
 The five-star meals here are something of an event, with an award-winning chef behind the fresh local ingredients.
 The luxury resort also has an extensive range of New Zealand and Australian wines, Champagne and liquors.
 Accommodation is wrapped in tradition-meets-modern style with even the “simplest” bures having an outdoor shower, reading garden, lounge and oversized soaking tub.
 Couples wanting some added extras, such as a private plunge pool or Jacuzzi, can choose the Governor’s Bure or Ambassador’s Bure.
 Large groups will enjoy weddings, family reunions and group getaways in one of the island’s large villas with private pools and an in-villa chef.
-See more like this in 5 Best Luxury Accommodation in the Lomaiviti Islands.
+See more like this in the 5 Best Luxury Accommodation in the Lomaiviti Islands.

 6. Leleuvia Island Resort